nhs-r-community/NHSRwaitinglist/README.md

 ## Installation

-You can install the current version of {name of package} from GitHub
+You can install the current version of {NHSRwaitinglist} from GitHub
 with:

 ``` r